 - 8. Anthea’s immediate + extended family (dad’s side)

-The time you need to allocate for family photos depends a lot on the size of the groups.
+The time you need to allow for family photos depends a lot on the size of the groups.
 We can spend as long as you like taking family photos, but it depends on your priorities and what’s most important to you.